dartmouth-cs52/dartmouth-cs52.github.io/lectures/04_js1/index_slides.md

 ???
 * but there's some things here we shouldn't do...
 * c style for loop badness
-* these are all JS!
+* these are all JS! but BAD JS